smattymatty/mathew-storm-site/writing_content/Chapter 15 - The Silence.md

 "When?"
 Theron grabbed Sisyphus's arm.
 "When did it leave?"

 Sisyphus knelt, studying the tracks.
 The dust pattern.
-The way the stone still held faint warmth from passage.
+The way the stone still held.

 "Hours ago.
 Maybe more."
 He looked up at them all.
 "While we were gathering supplies.
-While you were giving orders.
+While you were threatening orders.
 While we were descending."

 Understanding hit Theron's face like a physical blow.
 "It waited for us to come down."